wamp-proto/wamp-proto/spec/basic.md

   * `list`
   * `dict` (with string keys)

-> WAMP *itself* only uses above types, e.g. it does not use the JSON types `number` (non-integer) and `null`.
-The application payloads transmitted by WAMP (e.g. in call arguments or event payloads) may use other types a concrete serialization format supports.
+> WAMP *itself* only uses theabove types, e.g. it does not use the JSON types `number` (non-integer) and `null`.
+The *application payloads* transmitted by WAMP (e.g. in call arguments or event payloads) may use other types a concrete serialization format supports.
 >

 WAMPv2 defines two bindings for message *serialization*: